There are many mixed opinions online whether or not you should enter screenplay competitions.

 Do they have industry connections?
 Do they have good reviews?
 What do I get for submitting?
 How may people are submitting?

 TIP: Don’t go for the biggest and most renowned competitions right away; they’ll have so many submissions it will be very hard to even place in the final rounds.

-Competitions that provide value and exposure that are still relatively small are the gold mines people are walking over… much like SWN Screenplay Competition (submissions now open!) ;)
+Competitions that provide value and exposure that are still relatively small are the gold mines people are walking over… much like SWN Screenplay Competition (submissions open on November 1st!).